thedammyking/sotastickers/README.md

 # sotastickers

-Simple E-commerce App for SOTA Stickers
+Simple E-commerce App for SOTA Stickers built with ReactJS and Redux

 ## Running